trixi-framework/Smesh.jl/README.md

 [Smesh.jl](https://github.com/trixi-framewor/Smesh.jl) works with Julia v1.8
 and later on Linux, macOS and Windows platforms.

-To use Smesh.jl, you currently need to manually install the underlying Fortran package smesh (note that this is subject to change in the near future).
-For installation instructions, please follow the README in the [smesh](https://github.com/trixi-framework/smesh) repository.

 ### Installation
 Since Smesh.jl is a not registered Julia package yet, you can install it by executing the following commands in the Julia REPL: